ladnir/aby3/README.md

  * ERIC Application ([see Section 5](https://eprint.iacr.org/2019/518.pdf))

 Note that this is *not* the same implementation provided in the publication [ABY3: A Mixed Protocol Framework for Machine Learning](https://eprint.iacr.org/2018/403.pdf), however it is very similar.
-Basicly this a much more usable reimplementation by me that was done for the database paper.
-If you wish to have the original ABY3 implementation, please contact me.
+Basicly a less optimized but more usable reimplementation by that was done for the database paper.
+If you wish to have the original ABY3 implementation, please contact the authors.

 ## Warning

 This codebase should **NOT** be considered fully secure.
 It has not had a security review and there are still several security related issues that have not been fully implemented.
 Only use this casebase as a proof-of-concept or to benchmark the perfromance.
 Future work is required for this implementation to be considered secure.

+Moreover, some features have not been fully developed and contains bugs.
+For example, the task scheduler sometime fails.
+This is a known issue.

 ## Install